Local History & Interest

 “In the centre of the road stood an enormous tulip-tree, which towered like a giant above all the other trees of the neighborhood, and formed a kind of landmark.
 Its limbs were gnarled and fantastic, large enough to form trunks for ordinary trees, twisting down almost to the earth, and rising again into the air.
 It was connected with the tragical story of the unfortunate André, who had been taken prisoner hard by; and was universally known by the name of Major André’s tree.”

-The Legend of Sleepy Hollow, Washington Irving
+The Legend of Sleepy Hollow, by Washington Irving

-Looming in the background of Washington Irving’s The Legend of Sleepy Hollow is the true and historical event of the capture of Major John André.
-It would have been remiss of Mr. Irving to omit such a landmark happening and it likely pervaded the youth he spent in the village as those folks around him could recall it with clarity as if it had taken place not long ago.
-It’s referenced not once, but three separate times in the legend and the spot where Major Andre was apprehended is also nearly the spot where poor Ichabod Crane “beheld something huge, misshapen and towering”.
-It is a marked location where two men met their makes of their fates and since the two tales, one true and one not, are so entwined, it would be remiss of us to not recount the capture of John André.
+The story of André’s capture likely pervaded the time Irving spent in the region as the folk around him could recall the happening with the clarity of yesterday.
+It’s referenced not once, but three separate times in the legend.
+The spot where Major André was apprehended is also nearly the spot where poor Ichabod Crane “beheld something huge, misshapen and towering”.
+It is a hallowed location where two men met the makers of their fates.
+Since the two tales, one true and one not, are so entwined, it would be remiss of us to not recount the capture of John André here.

 ~

-Major General John André was British born to Huguenot parents from Switzerland and France and like many wealthy young men at the time, he purchased a commission in the British Army.
-He made a name for himself amongst the British Officers during the early years of the American Revolution and was a charismatic, talented, and popular figure in Army and colonial society.
+Major General John André was British born to Huguenot parents from Switzerland and France.
+Like many wealthy young men at the time, he purchased a commission in the British Army.
+He made a name for himself amongst the British Officers during the early years of the American Revolution and was a charismatic, talented, and popular figure in the Army and colonial society.
 He famously planned the Mischianza for General Howe in Philadelphia in 1777 and was General Clinton’s favorite aide-de-camp.
-His agreeable personality, attention to detail, and fluency in multiple languages led him to eventually becoming Adjutant General of the Army and head of the British Secret Service in America during the war.
-It was this latter appointment that allowed him to facilitate the fateful meeting with Benedict Arnold on the banks of the Hudson River on September 21st, 1780.

 On the night of September 22nd in North Salem, NY militia men Isaac Williams, John Paulding, John Yerkes, James Romer, Isaac See, and Isaac Van Wart decided to go on an armed patrol of the area.
 Along their route, they picked up an additional militiaman, David Williams, and the seven men made their way south.